 What data do we need to answer the big question — how do we move the needle?
 Michael Lucas shared how Atlanta Volunteer Lawyers Foundation is using data to show its impact: preventing evictions and requiring landlords to do mold remediation is improving health and academic outcomes for students.
 Their success in their first community is now being replicated in additional communities.

 Tene Traylor (The Kendeda Foundation) let us know that nonprofits shouldn’t be afraid to learn what things are not working.
 It’s okay for nonprofits to pivot.
 Nonprofits should let their funders know what they learned in the process.
 Tene encouraged nonprofits to be transparent with foundations and to answer these questions:

 - What didn’t work?

 - How can foundations help nonprofits overcome obstacles?

 - How can nonprofits learn from foundation partners?

-Don’t just express a passion/love for the work alone.
-What’s the impact you wish to drive?”
-Great for funders to know how NPs are partnering with each other, this helps the investments lead to greater impact.
+Don’t just express a passion [or] love for the work alone.
+What’s the impact you wish to drive?
+It’s necessary for funders to know how nonprofits are partnering with each other; this helps investments lead to greater impact.

-Finally, while as a community we have our work cut out for us to go from worst to first in economic mobility, as Jay Bailey inspired us with the words of Nelson Anderson, let us continue to plant seeds that will grow trees whose shade we may never sit under.
+Finally, while as a community we have our work cut out for us (going from worst to first in economic mobility), let us heed Jay Bailey’s appeal (as first spoken by Nelson Anderson):